 Validate your findings:

-One of the most common mistakes marketers make is assuming that everything they write will resonate with their customers.
+One of the most common mistakes entrepreneurs make is assuming that everything they write will resonate with their customers.
 Always get an outside opinion before you complete your go-to-market strategy.
-Bring in some of your current clients and run focus groups, ask your most trusted employees, friends, and family.
+Bring in some of your current clients and run focus groups.
+Ask your most trusted employees, friends, and family.
 Use them as the litmus test for your brand message, voice tone, and design style.

 Activate your culture

 Businesses that reach their business goals share a common trait – an amazing culture.
 Leaders should embody the culture and set an example for others.
 Your company culture comes to life through the choices made by your employees and leaders.
 Make sure everyone understands your brand values.
-Everyone at your company needs to speak your brand language, so make it a part of your orientation.
+Everyone at your company must know your brand language, so make it a part of onboarding.

 Even if you’re bootstrapping, you still need a brand strategy.
 The way you present yourself to the world will make a big difference in creating brand recognition.
 You need to be sure that your branding effort is consistent, memorable, and impacts your audience in the way you want it to.
 Many startups cannot create loyal customers because they don’t get the basic branding aspects right.
 Building a strong brand requires focus.